flectra-hq/documentation-user/accounting/fiscal_localizations/localizations/argentina.rst

   the minimal configuration needed for a company  to operate in Argentina and under the AFIP (Administración Federal de Ingresos Públicos) regulations and guidelines.

-- **l10n_ar_reports**: Add VAT Book report which is a legal requirement in Argentine and that holds the VAT detail info of sales or purchases recorded on the journal entries.
-This module includes as well the VAT summary report that is used to analyze the invoice

-- **l10n_ar_edi**: This module includes all technical and functional requirements to generate Electronic Invoice via web service, based on the AFIP regulations.

 Configuration